-ISM Sampling.
-The sampling design includes 35 SUs across the Willamette Cove Upland area from depths 0-1 foot below ground surface (bgs), 1-2 feet bgs, and 2-3 feet bgs.
-Each SU will be sampled using systematic random sampling for a total of 30 increments.
-Areas of each SU range from 0.43 to 0.70 acres and are presented in Table C-1 and are shown on Figure 5.
-The number and size of each SU was selected so that risk for multiple receptors (mobile and non-mobile) could be evaluated.
-The shape of SU areas was determined by evaluating historical data and previous sampling efforts.
-The SUs are bounded by the parcels (West, Central, and East) to the north, east, and west, and top of bank (TOB) to the south.
-The concrete slab area in the East Parcel will not be included as an SU and will be sampled using discrete and composite sampling.
-Based on conversations with DEQ toxicologists, ISM grids of approximately half-acre size are sufficient for assessing risk to birds, mammals, and humans, as well as for plants and invertebrates.
+ISM Sampling DU-1 through DU 38 and DU-41.
+The sampling design includes 39 DUs across the Willamette Cove Upland area.
+Within each DU, an ISM sample will be collected from depths of 0-1 foot below ground surface (bgs), 1-2 feet bgs, and 2-3 feet bgs.
+Each DU will be sampled using systematic random sampling for a total of 30 increments.
+Areas of each DU range from 0.39 to 0.54 acres and are listed in Table C-1 and shown on Figure 5.
+The number and size of each DU was selected so that risk for multiple receptors (mobile and non-mobile) could be evaluated.
+The shape of DU areas was determined by evaluating historical land use, land forms, and historical data.
+The DUs are bounded by the Willamette Cove Upland Facility boundary to the north, east, and west and top of bank (TOB) to the south.